opengovfoundation/the-madison-project/README.md

 The UI is undetermined, but we are looking at existing systems for guidance.
 Examples include: YouVersion, OpenCongress, Document Cloud, Wikipedia and reddit.

 ### Technical Details
-For information on the technical details of Madison, please visit the [Technical Documentation](techdoc.md)
+For information on the technical details of Madison, please visit the [Technical Documentation](DETAILS.md)

 ### Questions and Feedback
-Please send all questions and feedback to sayhello {AT} opengovfoundation.org
+Please send all questions and feedback to sayhello {AT} opengovfoundation.org or join the project's [Google Group](https://groups.google.com/forum/#!forum/opensourcemadison)

-* Google group coming soon

 ### Bug Tracker
 We are using the built-in gitHub bug tracker for this project.

+### Acknowledgements
+We'd like to thank Karl Fogel of [Open Tech Strategies, LLC](http://opentechstrategies.com) for volunteering his time and expertise in preparing Madison for posting on GitHub.

 ***
 ### License